-The six student fee categories for 2016 are:
+The six student fee categories for 2017 are:

 Standard Student – First Qualification

 This fee applies to students who do not already hold a post-school qualification.
 The fee applies to students who are not doing an apprenticeship or traineeship or who not qualify for a concession or exemption.
 It also applies to fees for 15-17 year olds regardless of any previous qualification.

-Standard Student – Subsequent Qualification Fee
+Standard Student – Subsequent Qualification

 This fee applies to students who already hold a previous post-school qualification.
 This fee is higher and there is no limit to the number of previous post-school qualifications a student can hold.

-Apprenticeship Fee
+Apprenticeship

 There is only one fee category for apprentices.
 An apprentice will be eligible for the apprenticeship fee regardless of the number or level of previous post-school qualifications they hold.
 The fee for a qualification undertaken as part of an apprenticeship is capped, so the apprenticeship fee can be lower than the fee for the same qualification undertaken by a student who is not an apprentice.

-Traineeship Fee
+Traineeship

 There is only one fee category for new entrant trainees.
 A trainee will be eligible for the traineeship fee regardless of the number or level of previous post-school qualifications they hold.
 Eligibility for the traineeship fee is dependent on multiple factors, such as when any previous qualifications were completed – please contact ARC Training to confirm your eligibility for a traineeship fee.

-Concession Fees
+Concession

 Concession fees are discounted for disadvantaged students.
 Concession fees are a flat fee for the qualification level.
 A student who receives a specified Commonwealth benefit or allowance is eligible for a concession fee for a qualification up to and including Certificate IV.
 A student who is receiving a specified benefit or allowance at the time of enrolment is eligible for a concession.
 The concession fee is also available to a student who is a dependant of a person receiving a specified Commonwealth benefit or allowance at the time of enrolment.

-Fee exemption
+Exemption

 Students who qualify for a fee exemption are: